tazee/tazee.github.io/yt-tools/index.md

 - Support for vertex colors and selection sets in the clipboard
 - Added Japanese dictionary for clipboard menus
 - Added processing for irregular polygons when pasting from the clipboard

+### v1.7 New Features Added
+- Added Absolute Scale
+- Added FPS Gauge
+- Supports copying and pasting multiple objects to the clipboard

 ## License